aws-amplify/docs/docs/lib/auth/fragments/common/social_signin_web_ui/configure_auth_category.md

 Sign in with Apple is not yet added to the CLI, follow the steps below to enable it.
 </amplify-callout>

-Once finished run `amplify push` to publish your changes.
+Once finished, run `amplify push` to publish your changes.
 Once finished, it will display an auto generated URL for your web UI.

 You need to now inform your auth provider of this URL: